DKTJONATHAN/NRRC/README.md

-# The Renaissance Party
+# The National and Revolution Congress

 ## Project Overview
-"The Renaissance Party" is a mobile-friendly website project designed to provide an engaging landing page experience with an animated loading splash screen.
-The project aims to celebrate the spirit of the Renaissance through vibrant visuals and interactive elements.
+"The National and Revolution Congress" is a mobile-friendly website project designed to provide an engaging landing page experience with an animated loading splash screen.
+The project aims to celebrate the spirit of the Revolution through vibrant visuals and interactive elements.

 ## Project Structure
 ```
-The-Renaissance-Party
+The National and Revolution Congress
 ├── src
 │   ├── css
 │   │   └── styles.css